-LASIK Eye Surgery cost – Your guide
+LASIK Eye Surgery Cost – Your Guide

-At Eye Laser Specialists we offer not only LASIK eye surgery but also
+At Eye Laser Specialists, we offer not only LASIK eye surgery but also:

 A quick refresher on LASIK eye surgery

-LASIK (laser in situ keratomileusis) works on the principle of reshaping the cornea, the transparent front surface of the eye, to change the direction of light as it passes through the eye.
+LASIK (laser in situ keratomileusis) works by reshaping the cornea, the transparent front surface of the eye, to change the direction of light as it passes through the eye.